-Syllabic poet Mark Antony Owen writes exclusively in nine original forms – sometimes, with variations.
-His work centres on that world where the rural bleeds into the suburban: a world he calls ‘subrural’.
+The syllabic poetry of Mark Antony Owen centres around that world where the rural bleeds into the suburban – a world he calls ‘subrural’.

-Mark’s economic, often bittersweet, poetry cycles through themes of love and loss and what we think we remember.
-They shift back and forth between things observed and things recalled.
+His economic poems cycle through themes of love and loss and what we think we remember.
+They shift back and forth, unchronologically, between things observed and things recalled.
 These are poems at times general, at others, intensely personal.